What is a thesis like?

 Different forms of the thesis

-All theses involve research or development, with a different emphasis on research or development perspectives.
-In a thesis focused on development, a product, service, process or work is developed and/or implemented and evaluated based on research methodology.
-In a thesis focused on research, quantitative or qualitative applied research is conducted, for example.
+All theses involve research and/or development, with differing emphases.
+In a development-oriented thesis, a product, service, process or work is developed and/or implemented and evaluated based on research methodology.
+In a research-oriented thesis, quantitative or qualitative applied research is conducted, for example.
 All theses require you to familiarise yourself carefully with previous research, literature and other materials.

-The starting point of a thesis focused on development is the practical issue for which you are looking for a solution.
-The aim of the work is to develop, implement and evaluate new products, services or operating methods.
+A development-oriented thesis starts from a practical problem that requires a solution.
+The aim of the thesis is to develop, implement and evaluate new products, services or operating methods.

-The work typically includes a working life‑oriented functional component that results in a concrete output such as a product, guidelines, service, plan, event, publication, multimedia product, concept or modelling.
-Often, an external client is involved, but the work can also focus on your own company or business idea.
+The thesis typically includes a working life‑oriented functional component that results in a concrete output such as a product, guidelines, service, plan, event, publication, multimedia product, concept or modelling.
+Often, an external client is involved, but the thesis can also focus on your own company or business idea.

-In the written report, you present the work’s theoretical basis and describe the product’s development stages coherently.
-In the report, the solutions related to the output are given grounds for and the results are evaluated in relation to the knowledge base.
+In the written report, you present the theoretical background and describe the product’s development stages coherently.
+In the report, the solutions related to the output are justified and the results are discussed in relation to the knowledge base.

-The work requires the definition of a research problem or question, as well as the use of suitable development and research methods.
+A thesis requires you to define a research problem or research question and to apply appropriate development and research methods.
 Data can be collected, for example, from literature, manuals, workshops, interviews or observations.

 chart on the process of a development based thesis

-In a thesis focussed on research, you conduct working life-oriented applied research, in which you solve a limited problem or assignment related to your professional field.
-In the study, you can use quantitative or qualitative methods, and the data may consist of, for example, measurements, interviews or questionnaires.
+In a research-oriented thesis, you conduct working life-oriented applied research, in which you solve a limited problem or assignment related to your professional field.
+In the study, you can use quantitative or qualitative methods, and the data may consist of, for example, measurements, interviews or surveys.

 Finally, you will review the results of the study, draw conclusions and present possible proposals for further development or further research.

-An example of the process in a research-focused thesis:
+An example of the process in a research-oriented thesis:

 chart on the process of a research based thesis

-A journal-based thesis is suitable for a student who performs work related to the qualification and wants to develop, for example, practices in their own workplace.
-The work is based on a research problem or question to which you seek answers by reflecting on your own work.
+A diary-based thesis is suitable for a student who works in a position relevant to their degree programme and wants to develop, for example, practices in their own workplace.
+The thesis is based on a research problem or research question to which you seek answers by reflecting on your own work.

-The thesis includes a work journal as well as a report presenting the theoretical basis and development perspective on the chosen topic.
-Similarly to other thesis formats, theoretical background is acquired from literature and expert interviews.
+The thesis includes a work-related diary as well as a report presenting the theoretical basis and development perspective on the chosen topic.
+Similarly to other types of theses, theoretical background is acquired from literature and expert interviews.

-The journal is written daily, and the weekly analysis reflects the past week from the perspective of competence development and the research question.
-The monitoring period usually lasts 10–13 weeks and can be continuous or divided into several parts.
+The diary is written daily, and a weekly analysis is used to reflect on the past week from the perspectives of competence development and the research question.
+The monitoring period usually lasts 10–13 weeks and can be continuous or divided into several phases.

-The work includes reflection, creation of ideas and conclusions that help you deepen your skills and highlight the results of the development work.
+The thesis includes reflection, idea generation, and conclusions that help deepen your expertise and highlight the outcomes of the development process.

 chart on the process of a journal-based thesis

 The key is that the outputs form a coherent professional entity that serves as a knowledge base for the work.
-A portfolio-based thesis is a lengthy process that consists of outputs produced at different stages and allows one to view the chosen theme from multiple perspectives.
+A portfolio-based thesis is a lengthy process that consists of outputs produced at different stages and allows the chosen theme to be examined from multiple perspectives.

-The work includes a written report in which the outputs are combined and tied to a professional knowledge base.
+The thesis includes a written report in which the outputs are combined and tied to a professional knowledge base.

 An example of a portfolio-based thesis process: